Phuire-Research/Round8/README.md

 **Pure Binary Calculator - Quantum-Resistant Architecture Demonstration**

 Round8 is a proof-of-concept demonstrating spool-based indexed lookups for binary operations.
-This PoC validates that the underlying binary system is operational and proven.
+(Similar to Lattice Boltzmann Method or LBM) This PoC validates that the underlying binary system is operational and proven.
 All foundational operations work - it's now just pushing the boulder up the hill with incremental feature releases.

 ## Installation